Caladenia calcicola: Description

-Caladenia calcicola is a terrestrial, perennial, deciduous, herb with an underground tuber and a single lance-shaped, hairy leaf, 5-13 cm long, 4-15 mm wide.
-A single 35-40 mm wide is borne on a hairy spike 11-22 cm high.
-(On rare occasions there are two flowers and sometimes the spike is up to 28 cm high.)
-The lateral sepals and petals are pale, glossy yellow with a red stripe down the centre.
-The lateral sepals spread widely, turn downwards, 1-4 cm long, 2-4 mm wide and taper to thread-like, glandular, yellow to reddish tips 2-9 mm long.
-The petals are slightly shorter than the sepals and taper to a thin, pointed end.
-The labellum is 8-15 mm long, 7-11 mm wide when flattened, partly red and yellowish-cream coloured near its base.
-The sides of the labellum have linear teeth up to 1 mm long, decreasing in size towards the front.
-There are four or six rows of flattened calli along the centre of the flat part of the labellum.
+Caladenia calcicola is a terrestrial, perennial, deciduous herb with an underground tuber and a single lance-shaped, hairy leaf measuring 5 cm to 13 cm in length and 4 mm to 15 mm in width.
+A single flower, approximately 35 mm to 40 mm wide, is borne on a hairy spike ranging from 11 cm to 22 cm in height.
+Occasionally, a second flower is present, and the spike may reach up to 28 cm in height.

+The lateral sepals and petals are pale, glossy yellow with a prominent red stripe along the center.
+The lateral sepals spread widely and curve downwards, 10–40 mm long and 2–4 mm wide, tapering to thread-like, glandular tips that are yellow to reddish and 2–9 mm long.
+The petals are slightly shorter than the sepals and also taper to fine points.
+The labellum is 8–15 mm long and 7–11 mm wide when flattened.
+It is partly red with a yellowish-cream coloration near the base.
+The sides of the labellum bear linear teeth up to 1 mm long, and gradually decrease in size toward the tip.
+Four to six rows of flattened calli run along the mid-line of the labellum’s surface.
 Flowering occurs from mid-September to early November.

 Taxonomy and naming

-The species was first formally described by Geoffrey Carr in 1986 and the description was published in Muelleria from a specimen collected near Portland.
+Caladenia calcicola was first formally described in 1986 by Geoffrey Carr in the journal Muelleria from a specimen collected about 10 km west of Portland.
 The specific epithet (calcicola) is derived from Latin words meaning "lime" and "dweller".